 Employer Responsible for Finding and Correcting Safety and Health Hazards

 The employer is responsible for finding and correcting safety and health hazards.
 The employer is also required to:

-- Provide hearing test or other medical test required by OSHA
+- Provide hearing tests or other medical tests required by OSHA

-- Perform tests on the workplace such as air sampling
+- Perform tests in the workplace, such as air sampling

-- Notify OSHA within 8 hours of all work related deaths or of any accident where three of more employees go to a hospital
+- Notify OSHA of all work-related deaths or of any accident where employees go to a hospital

 - To not retaliate or discriminate against an employee for filing an OSHA complaint

 The bad reputation associated with OSHA comes from its ability to make an unannounced inspection on the employer.
 The OSHA Act gives the workers the right to file a complaint and request OSHA inspections when they believe there is a hazardous condition in their workplace.
 A worker can tell OSHA not to disclose to the employer who filed the request for the inspection or the complaint.
 While the intent of the anonymous complaint procedure was to protect the employee from retaliation from the employer, it has led to a lot of abuse by disgruntled workers and labor unions trying to force their negotiation positions on the employers.

 OSHA Citations and Fines